 - Campaign Finance (for applicable cities and schools) - Who is Required to File, Restrictions, Disclaimers and Forms

 9:30 AM - 10:10 AM CT / 2:30 PM - 3:10 PM CT

 - Who Can Vote - Voter Registration and Residency

-- Absentee Voting - Application, Voting In-Person or by Mail, UOCAVA Voters (walk through our handout)
+- Absentee Voting - Application, Voting In-Person or by Mail, UOCAVA Voters (we will walk through our handout)

-- Election Worker Training - you can use this to train your election workers
+- Election Worker Training - you may use this to train your election workers

-- Walk through the Precinct Manual as a guide on “What to do on Election Day.”
+- We will walk through the Precinct Manual as a guide on “What to do on Election Day.”

-- What to ask your county auditor for (VR list, schools make sure to ask for all the counties your district covers)
+- What to ask your county auditor for (Voter registration list, schools make sure to ask for all the counties your district covers etc.)

 - What should you, as the person in charge of the election, do on Election Day?